home-assistant/home-assistant.io/source/_posts/2017-09-27-effortless-encryption-with-lets-encrypt-and-duckdns.markdown

 Thanks to a [blog post][splitbrain] by Andreas Gohr I realized that DuckDNS supports setting TXT records, making it compatible with the DNS-01 challenge of Let's Encrypt.
 The DNS-01 challenge is using the DNS record of the domain instead of interacting with the server.
 This means that it's not needed for the user to open any ports!

 I have worked together with [Pascal Vizeli][pvizeli] on updating the DuckDNS add-on for Hass.io and today we're proud to announce it now includes automatic generation and updating of Let's Encrypt certificates for your DuckDNS domain.
-The only thing that you have to add to your DuckDNS configuration is that you accept their [terms of service][terms] and point Home Assistant at the generated certificates and you're good to go.
+The only thing that you have to add to your DuckDNS configuration is that you accept the Let's Encrypt [terms of service][terms] and point Home Assistant at the generated certificates and you're good to go.
 No other work is required.

 To get started today, start with making sure that you have [Hass.io installed][hassio].
 After that, go to the Hass.io panel in Home Assistant, open the add-on store, scroll down to DuckDNS and install it.
 In the DuckDNS settings change "accept_terms" to true and start it.